 3. Transparency over translucency

 Another key trend from the last 10 years manifests itself under the theme of sustainability.
-The pandemic and subsequent lockdowns have emphasised this and recent research conducted by PFS and LiveArea revealed that, during lockdown, consumers had the opportunity to reflect and re-evaluate their shopping habits.
+The pandemic and subsequent lockdowns have emphasised this and recent research conducted by PFS and LiveArea, now a Merkle company, revealed that, during lockdown, consumers had the opportunity to reflect and re-evaluate their shopping habits.
 In fact, 64% of UK and Irish consumers, and 71% of millennials, are actively looking for ethical or sustainable features in the products they buy online.

 Now consumers are seeking out brands that can stand by their ethical and sustainable credentials, communicating and abiding to them with full transparency.
 In fact, over a third of consumers say that when making a purchase a product must be naturally or locally sourced, or sustainable.
 Not adhering to this demand from consumers could be more dangerous than underestimating the digital transition.
 While not enhancing your omnichannel presence could lead to losing a customer, facing public uproar associated with sustainability could result in long-term reputational damage.